MatthewGerber/raspberry-py/docs/raspberry-py/remote-gpio.md

 circuit component may produce multiple such files, and in the case of our servo example there are [two](https://github.com/MatthewGerber/raspberry-py/tree/main/src/raspberry_py/rest/examples/servo/components):
 * `servo-1-start-stop.html`:  An on/off toggle for starting and stopping the servo.
-* `servo-1-set_degrees.html`:  A slider for setting the servo's angle.
+* `servo-1-set_degrees.html`:  A slider for setting the servo's angular position.

 Consider the first of these in detail:
 ```html